 How do I keep my French press warm?

-- Pour the coffee into a thermos and keep it warm there
+- Pour the coffee into a thermos to keep it warm

-- Use any of the 12 methods I’ve already listed above
+- Use any other of the methods listed above